 Multicultural Hall (Pauley Hall): A first year and upper division residence hall supporting the experiences of students of color.
 The experiences that are gained here are intended to prepare residents to lead and thrive in an increasingly globalized society, with an emphasis on social justice and service.
-The Multicultural TLC is a space where students may discuss their differences and pluralistic identities.